Viktor Rydberg: Publications

-Other important works include his translation of Goethe's Faust (1876) and the historical novel Vapensmeden (The Armoror, 1891), his first novel in three decades.
+Other important works include his translation of Goethe's Faust (1876) and the historical novel Vapensmeden (The Armorer, 1891), his first novel in three decades.
 Set during the Reformation, the novel depicts the struggle between Lutheran Protestantism and Roman Catholicism.
 In it, Rydberg "still fought fanaticism and dogmatism, and his ideal was still humanity and liberty."

 Between 1886 and 1889, his literary work was focused on Norse and broader Germanic mythology.
 "Rydberg had already begun, in the guise of fiction, to devote himself to cultural history, and this now continued in the form of a series of scientific investigations.
 These dealt first and foremost with religion and mythology."
 He published several works in the field including two articles on the origins of the Poetic Edda poem Völuspá, in which he debated the authenticity of the poem with Norwegian scholar Sophus Bugge, who held that the poem was based on Classical and Biblical sources.
 An article by George Stephens in The Antiquary August 1881, describes Rydberg's response:

 "Against this last theory, the Swedish savant, Dr. Viktor Rydberg, of Gotenburg, has written a brilliant paper in the two first numbers of Nordisk Tidskrift for 1881.
 It is not too much to say, that a more crushing and masterly reply was never penned.

 A century later, Old Norse scholar Ursula Dronke characterizes this work similarly:

 "... over one hundred pages (as against Bang's twenty-three!) of marvellously intelligent, masterly criticism of the errors, imprecise thinking and failure of scholarly imagination that underlay Bang's claim."

 Even Sophus Bugge acknowledged that Rydberg won the argument, ushering in the modern age of Eddic scholarship by firmly vanquishing the nature-school of mythology.
 The result of his own investigations in prose was titled Segerssvärdet 1882, (The Sword of Victory), followed by two volumes of mythic studies titled Undersökningar i germanisk mythologi, första delen, 1886 (Investigations into Germanic Mythology, Volume 1); and Undersökningar i germanisk mythologi, andre delen, (Investigations into Germanic Mythology, Volume 2) 1889 as well as a children's version of Norse mythology in 1887 titled Fädernas gudasaga (Our Fathers' Godsaga).
 In a letter to Rydberg, after receiving the first volume of his mythological research, Bugge stated: "As I have read my heart has warmed more and more. ...Forgive these words from a man who before such a magnificent and in many respects remarkable work is well aware that he is nothing but a philologist."

 Henrik Schück wrote at the turn of the 20th century that he considered Rydberg the "last —and poetically most gifted —of the mythological school founded by Jacob Grimm and represented by such men as Adalbert Kuhn" which is "strongly synthetic" in its understanding of myth.
 Of this work, Jan de Vries said: